Zero-Day-Z/Motion-Sensor/README.md

 # Motion-Sensor
-Created a motion sensor that when rundetects motion in a room when run and sends a notification if movement is detected.
+Created a motion sensor that when run:
+1. Detects motion in a room.
+2. Sends a notification if movement is detected.